 Christopher Nolan changed all that with perhaps the best reboot the series has ever seen.
 Taking the caped crusader into a darker, grittier, and a more realistic direction, Nolan pulled Batman away from the ridicule that it had been given by the time George Clooney played the role.
 To cement his rulership of the Batman franchise, Nolan created not one, not two, but a whole trilogy masterfully tied together with depth and psychological intrigue.
 I can only hope that many decades will pass before they try to reboot the Batman franchise because the Dark Knight saga stands as the ultimate testament of a masterfully crafted adaptation.

 Length: 143 minutes / 2.38 hours

-Part of the appeal to me of Marvel’s The Avengers is that it was a movie built on the backs of previous films.
-Now granted, this film marked the appearance of the third actor to play the Hulk in a single decade, but the unique stories of these superheroes having already been covered in their own individual films opened up The Avengers to be an action-packed adventure.
-Of course, you really have to hand it not only to the casting department over at Marvel, but to Director, Joss Whedon, who could have ended up with a fractured and cobbled-together story involving some very different superheroes.
+Part of the appeal to me of Marvel’s The Avengers (2012) is that it was a movie built on the backs of previous films.
+Granted, this film marked the appearance of the third actor to play the Hulk in a single decade, but the unique stories of these superheroes having already been covered in their own individual films opened up The Avengers to be an action-packed adventure.
+Of course, you really have to hand it not only to the casting department over at Marvel but to the movie’s director, Joss Whedon, who could have ended up with a fractured and cobbled-together story involving some very different superheroes.
 Instead, the unique characteristics of the entire team add a rich depth to the natural comedy that’s created in an earth-ending crisis.

 2 sum it up: 2 films, 2 great comic book blockbusters.